jekyllweekly/jekyllweekly.github.io/_pages/about.md

 ## Who's Behind This?

-Jekyll Weekly is curated by [Brad West](http://bradonomics.com/), a web developer living in Chiang Mai, Thailand.
+Jekyll Weekly is curated by [Brad West](https://bradonomics.com/), a web developer from [Hollywood, Alabama](https://en.wikipedia.org/wiki/Hollywood,_Alabama).

 ## Why Do You Keep Saying "Us" and "We"?